 However, before you do this, you have to remember who you are.
 You are not just a love-struck person whose judgment is clouded by the intense feelings that you have for the other person because love can be addictive to some people.
 In my opinion, loving should be like those commercial brands that say their products are 99.9% effective.
 You can love 99.9%, that’s fine, but that remaining 0.01% should at least be love for yourself.
 This is an important fact that individuals often forget when they get involved with someone.

-Withstanding all the trials that come in your way would be easier to win over when you are with the person who loves you as much as you do to him/her.
+Overcoming all the trials that come your way after a split would be easier to win over when you are with the person who loves you as much as you do to him/her.
 Nevertheless, if you feel like you’re already emotionally battered and it’s just you who is left fighting for the relationship, LET GO.
-It will be hard, yes; you may feel as if you are dying, too.
+Breaking up will be hard, yes; you may feel as if you are dying, too.
 Despite that, what else can you do?
-Besides, it is the lesser evil than waiting for the other person to come around when you already know that he won’t do so and you’re just in denial about it.
-“When we’re not in a relationship we really have some time to get clear about what matters to us and what we value,” Dr. Jenny Taitz, clinical psychologist explains.
+Besides, it is a lesser evil than waiting for the other person to come around when you already know that he won’t do so and you’re just in denial about it.
+“When we’re not in a relationship we really have some time to get clear about what matters to us and what we value,” Dr. Jenny Taitz, a clinical psychologist explains.

-I may or may not give up, but the important thing is that “I’m still looking up.”
+I may or may not give up after a separation, but the important thing is that “I’m still looking up.

 You Should Treat Yourself In The Same Manner That You Want Your Potential Significant Other To Treat You

 If you have not been kind to your former significant others, do not do it again.
 If you have not been nice to yourself, cease and desist.

 If You Are Lonely, Spend Some Time With Other People.

 Helping other individuals will make you feel better.
 You could volunteer at an orphanage or a shelter for dogs.